Achieving Efficiency in Black Box Simulation of Distribution Tails with Self-structuring Importance Samplers: Introduction

-The rationale behind the procedure and a verification of its efficiency are offered by developing a tail modeling framework and associated large deviations characterizations which are applicable for a broad class of objectives motivated by the settings considered.
-The large deviations treatment reveals a phenomena unexploited in this context, namely, the \textit{self-similarity of optimal IS distributions}.
-This notion serves as a key ingredient in understanding the rationale behind the proposed sampler and is explained as follows: For a given $u > 0,$ suppose that $P_u$ denotes the theoretically optimal IS distribution for estimating $P(L(\XX) > u);$ in other words, $P_u$ is just the law of $\XX$ conditioned on the event $\{L(\XX) > u\}.$ We show that the distributions $P_l$ and $P_u$ are similar in the sense that they concentrate their mass on identical sets, upon suitably scaling, even if the level $l > 0$ is only a fraction of the level $u$ (see Proposition \ref{prop:self-similarity}).
-Figure \ref{fig:self-similarity} below offers a visual illustration of this self-similarity property.
+{For a high-level view of why such transformations capable of inducing effective IS distributions could exist, we point to} the following ubiquitous yet unexploited phenomenon of the \textit{self-similarity} of the optimal IS distributions.
+This notion serves as a key ingredient in our approach and is explained as follows: For any $u > 0,$ suppose that $P_u^\ast$ denotes the theoretically optimal IS distribution for estimating $P(L(\XX) \geq u);$ in other words, $P_u^\ast$ is just the law of $\XX$ conditioned on $\{L(\XX) \geq u\}$ \citep[see][Chapter 5]{AGbook}.
+As $u \rightarrow \infty,$ we show that suitably scaled versions of distributions $P_u^\ast$ and $P_l^\ast$ share similar large deviations behaviour and concentrate their mass on identical sets even if the level $l > 0$ is only a fraction of the level $u.$ Figure \ref{fig:self-similarity} below offers a graphical illustration of this self-similarity holding across three different distributions for $\XX.$

-The distribution-oblivious transformation $\mv{T}(\cdot)$ employed in the IS scheme is carefully chosen such that it exploits this self-similarity property.
-Irrespective of the underlying probability distribution, we show that the employed transformation $\mv{T}(\cdot)$ replicates the concentration properties of the theoretically optimal IS distribution by learning from observations which are not as rare.
-The notion of self-similarity utilized here is based on the theory of large deviations and is of different nature compared to the weak convergence based notion used widely in the statistical estimation of extreme events in \cite{Embrechts_1997,Resnick_1987,deHaanFerreira2010}.
-A weak convergence based IS distribution selection is explored in \cite{DeoMurthyCDC} and it does not appear amenable for asymptotically optimal variance reduction showcased in this paper.